arangodb/docs/3.10/indexing-geo.md

 - Polygons in the same MultiPolygon may not share edges, they may share coordinates
 - Polygons and rings must not be empty
 - A linear ring defines two regions on the sphere.
-ArangoDB will always interpret the region, which lies to the left of the boundary loop (in the direction of its travel) as the interior of the ring.
-This is in contrast to earlier versions of ArangoDB before 3.10, which always took the **smaller** of the two regions as the interior.
-Therefore, from 3.10 on one can now have polygons whose outer ring encloses more than half the Earth's surface.
+ArangoDB will always interpret the region, that lies to the left of the boundary loop (in the direction of its travel) as the interior of the ring.
+This is in contrast to earlier versions of ArangoDB before 3.10, that always took the **smaller** of the two regions as the interior.
+Therefore, from 3.10 on, one can now have polygons whose outer ring encloses more than half the Earth's surface.
 - Linear rings **must** follow the above rule for orientation (counterclockwise external rings, clockwise internal rings, interior